IBM/ibm-spectrum-scale-csi/README.md

 - Update `deploy/spectrum-scale-config.json` file with remote cluster and filesystem name information under "primary" section by adding the two parameters as:

    * "**remoteCluster**":"<remote cluster ID>",
-   * "**remoteFS**":"remote filesystem name" (Required only if remote filesystem name is different than the locally mounted filesystem name)
+   * "**remoteFs**":"remote filesystem name" (Required only if remote filesystem name is different than the locally mounted filesystem name)

 - Make another entry for this cluster under the "clusters" section of `deploy/spectrum-scale-config.json` as: